 Correct exfoliation will stimulate cell turnover by lifting dead cells and in the process initiate the regenerating process.
 This step requires balance, particularly with granular scrubs.
 Too much exfoliation for anyone is detrimental to the acid mantle and can create further problems.

 Skin protection is absolutely essential but is often a forgotten part of the daily regimen for men.
 Not only is it important to shield the skin from UV rays, but also other damaging elements like wind and pollutants.
-A good zinc and antioxidant-based protection formula will guard against free radical damage, nourish the skin and prevent sun-induced premature ageing.
+A good zinc and antioxidant-based protection formula will guard against free radical damage, nourish the skin and prevent sun-induced premature aging.

 Clinical treatments for men are gaining in popularity.
 These are consisting of non-surgical body sculpting such as fat freezing, which will help to eliminate the stubborn areas of fat that the gym will not budge.
 Another treatment men are learning about and enjoying is the use of injectables which can reduce heavy wrinkles and volumize the areas that have become hollow.